The Popular Squat Tip You Need To Ditch Now at Powerhouse Gym!

 Remember, the body works as a unit, and moving properly and in unison allows force that’s placed on your joints to be distributed more equally throughout the entire chain.
 Restricting movement somewhere will only lead to added stress and strain somewhere else, potentially creating injuries that could have otherwise been avoided.

-If you’re not sure if you are performing a squat properly, that is what I and other physical therapist and movement specialists are here for.
+If you’re not sure if you are performing a squat properly, that is what I and other physical therapists and movement specialists are here for.
 Come see us, and we can walk you through it.
 If lifting is important to you, it’s worth the time and money to do it right!
+We at Powerhouse gym are able to help you to change by providing you with the best fitness training in Doha.